Charles Sew Hoy: Choie Sew Hoy and the Otago gold-dredging boom

-Sew Hoy Big Beach Gold Mining Coy
+Sew Hoy Big Beach Gold Mining Company

 The Sew Hoy dredge had proved its value on Big Beach but its ladder of buckets could only reach 14 feet below the water level.
 More dredges able to reach greater depths were needed.
 This would need more capital than the Shotover Big Beach Gold Mining Company could raise privately.
 Choie Sew Hoy had extended his mining claim, so that he now had another 40 acres, stretching about one and a half miles from the company's existing Big Beach claim down the Shotover River to Tucker Beach.

 In a meeting held in Dunedin in September 1889, the shareholders of the Shotover Big Beach Gold Mining Company agreed to sell all the company's assets, including the various Shotover mining claims held by Choie Sew Hoy and John Blair, to a new publicly floated mining company.

-It was unanimously agreed "that Mr Sew Hoy's name should in some way be associated with the title of the company."
+It was unanimously agreed "that Mr Sew Hoy's name should in some way be associated with the title of the company".
 Thus the new company was launched as the Sew Hoy Big Beach Gold Mining Company Ltd.

 Choie Sew Hoy joined John Blair (a wealthy Dunedin seed merchant) and Peter Duncan (a successful Otago agricultural implement manufacturer) as fellow directors, while James Gore, a former Dunedin Mayor and Member of the House of Representatives (MHR), became chairman.

 In a strong publicity campaign, the new company proposed to put larger and better dredges "designed to lift double the amount of stuff" on to its "wonderfully valuable" claim which now covered 260 acres, along five miles of the Shotover River.
 80,000 shares were offered at £2 each.
 With samples of Big Beach gold exhibited in Otago and Dunedin, shares sold well.
 There was, however, criticism of the heavy "loading" of the company, as 48,000 of these shares went to the promoters, the owners of the mining claims.

 The proprietors responded by reducing the nominal capital to £120,000 in 60,000 shares of £2 each, and the Sew Hoy Big Beach Gold Mining Company was successfully floated.
 "56,000 shares were allotted when the list finally closed."